econchick/new-coder/docs/_posts/Networks/2013-06-14-Part-3-Bot-module.md

 ### Scaffolding for bot.py module

-We will be writing two classes: `TalkBackBot` and `TalkBackBotFactory`.
+We will write two classes: `TalkBackBot` and `TalkBackBotFactory`.
 The factory class actually instantiates the bot, while the bot class defines the bot’s behavior.

 Let’s first start off with the bot factory scaffolding with comments and docstrings: